JinhaoLee/blackjack/README.md

 # blackjack

-In blackjack folder, this is for contract deployment.
+In blackjack folder, this is for contract development and deployment.

-Please set up Ganache locally, and in truffle.config, make sure host and port are both correct (HTTP://127.0.0.1:7545).
+Please set up any Ethereum blockchain testnet, such as Ganache, and in truffle.config, make sure configuration is correct.

 Put your contracts in contracts folder and remember to add more migration files for your new contracts.